 I managed to lay off the booze and hard-living long enough to scrape up some properly awesome car maintenance tips you need to adhere to that will ensure your ride lives to a proper old age.
-Unless of course, you desire that your local mechanic gets richer than the Sultan of Brunei off you, while ceaselessly fixing your car as it falls apart like it was put together with a thin prayer and some chewing gum.
-And your bank account sympathetically haemorrhages its way to a particularly gruesome stroke.
+Unless of course you desire that your local mechanic get richer than the Sultan of Brunei off you while ceaselessly fixing your car as it falls apart like it was put together with just a prayer and some chewing gum.
+And your bank account sympathetically hemorrhages its way to a particularly gruesome stroke.

 Therefore, listen and listen well to these battle-proven and mother-in-law approved car advice tricks and tips and you will practically feel your car weep with relief and grunt it’s heartfelt thanks.